 Temporomandibular disorders typically are multifactorial in origin, but most are related to problems with masticatory muscles and ligaments of the temporomandibular joints or internal derangements within the joints themselves.
 Joint hypermobility can also contribute.

 Internal derangements of the TMJ Internal Temporomandibular Joint (TMJ) Derangement The most common form of internal temporomandibular joint derangement is an anterior displacement of the articular disk in relation to the condyle.
-Often, joint pain and popping/clicking occur... read more are a result of altered or disturbed movement of the mandibular condyle in the glenoid fossa or against the articular disk (see Figure: The temporomandibular joint The temporomandibular joint The term temporomandibular disorders is an umbrella term for a group of musculoskeletal and neuromuscular conditions that involve the temporomandibular joint (TMJ), the masticatory muscles,... read more ).
+Often, joint pain and popping/clicking occur... read more are a result of altered or disturbed movement of the mandibular condyle in the glenoid fossa or against the articular disk (see figure The temporomandibular joint The temporomandibular joint ).
 The disk, which is composed of dense fibrous connective tissue and shaped like a mature red blood cell, serves as a cushion between the bone surfaces.
 Unlike most joints, which are lined with hyaline cartilage, the TMJ bone surfaces are lined with fibrocartilage.
-Causes for the altered or disturbed movement include direct or indirect macrotrauma (eg, flexion-extension injury of the neck–also known as whiplash, which can cause referred pain), microtrauma (eg, parafunctional behaviors such as awake/sleep clenching and grinding of the teeth, persistent gum chewing) Bruxism Bruxism is clenching or grinding of teeth.
-Bruxism can abrade and eventually wear down enamel and dentin in the crowns of teeth, damage metal or ceramic dental crowns, and cause teeth to become... read more , systemic disorders (eg, arthritis Arthritis of the Temporomandibular Joint (TMJ) Infectious arthritis, traumatic arthritis, osteoarthritis, rheumatoid arthritis, and secondary degenerative arthritis can affect the temporomandibular joint.
-(See also Overview of Temporomandibular... read more ), local or systemic infections, and acute malocclusion Malocclusion Malocclusion is abnormal contact between the maxillary and mandibular teeth.
+Causes for the altered or disturbed movement include direct or indirect macrotrauma (eg, flexion-extension injury of the neck—also known as whiplash—which can cause referred pain), microtrauma (eg, due to parafunctional behaviors such as awake/sleep clenching and grinding of the teeth Bruxism Bruxism is clenching or grinding of teeth.
+Bruxism can occur during sleep (sleep bruxism) and while awake (awake bruxism).
+In some people, bruxism causes headaches, neck pain, and/or jaw pain... read more or persistent gum chewing), systemic disorders (eg, rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
+RA causes damage mediated by cytokines, chemokines, and metalloproteases.
+Characteristically... read more or other autoimmune/connective tissue disorders), local or systemic infections, and acute malocclusion Malocclusion Malocclusion is abnormal contact between the maxillary and mandibular teeth.
 (See also Evaluation of the Dental Patient.)
 This photo shows misalignment between upper and lower teeth as the jaw... read more .

 (See also Mandibular Dislocation Mandibular Dislocation Mandibular dislocation is just one of several dental emergencies that require immediate treatment.
 Spontaneous mandibular dislocation usually occurs in people with a history of such dislocations... read more , Temporal Bone Fractures Temporal Bone Fractures Temporal bone fractures can occur after severe blunt trauma to the head and sometimes involve structures of the ear, causing hearing loss, vertigo, balance disturbance, or facial paralysis.... read more and Jaw Tumors Jaw Tumors Numerous tumor types, both benign and malignant, originate in the jaw.
 Symptoms are swelling, pain, tenderness, and unexplained tooth mobility; some tumors are discovered on routine dental x-rays... read more .)

-Disorders of the TMJ must be distinguished from the many conditions that mimic them (see table Some Conditions That Mimic Temporomandibular Disorders Some Conditions That Mimic Temporomandibular Disorders The term temporomandibular disorders is an umbrella term for a group of musculoskeletal and neuromuscular conditions that involve the temporomandibular joint (TMJ), the masticatory muscles,... read more ).
+Disorders of the temporomandibular joint (TMJ) must be distinguished from the many conditions that mimic them (see table Some Conditions That Mimic Temporomandibular Disorders Some Conditions That Mimic Temporomandibular Disorders ).
 Pain exacerbated by finger pressure on the joint when the mouth is opened implicates the TMJ.